 I am also interested in supporting parenting and have recently trained, along with my colleague Mark Gillard, as a Strengthening Families, Strengthening Communities Facilitator.
 This is a parenting support programme.

 Hobbies include reading, drawing, sewing and generally being creative.
-I have two daughters who are 19 and 16, who came to Hitherfield.
-I have a particular interest in Play Therapy in schools and have recently become a Lay Board Member for the British Association of Play Therapists (BAPT).
+I have two daughters who came to Hitherfield.
+I have a particular interest in Play Therapy in schools and have recently become a Lay Board Member for the British Association of Play Therapists (BAPT)."

 A small sample of what we do…..